gitpod-io/gitpod-eks-guide/README.md

 After these two records are configured, please open the URL `https://<domain>/workspaces`.
 It should display the gitpod login page similar to the next image.

+> If the property `ROUTE53_ZONEID` is enabled in the .env file, we install [external-dns](https://github.com/kubernetes-sigs/external-dns) and such update is not required

 ![gitpod login page](./images/gitpod-login.png "gitpod Login Page")

 ----